hafizurcse/dev-env-setup-ml/how_to_use_jupyter_notebook.md

 ![demo1](./jup-nb-demo/content_jupyternotebook1.gif)

-## Tabs**
+## Tabs
-* Files Tab : The "Files" tab is where all your files are kept.
+* Files Tab : The `Files` tab is where all your files are kept.
-* Running Tab: "Running" tab keeps track of all your processes.
+* Running Tab: `Running` tab keeps track of all your processes.
-* Cluster Tab:  "Clusters", is provided by IPython parallel, IPython's parallel computing framework.
+* Cluster Tab:  `Clusters` is provided by IPython parallel, IPython's parallel computing framework.
 It allows you to control many individual engines, which are an extended version of the IPython kernel.

 ## Making a New Notebook
-You can easily do this by clicking on the "New button" in the "Files tab".
+You can easily do this by clicking on the `New button` in the `Files tab`.

 You see that you have the option to make a regular text file, a folder, and a terminal.